Deebio's Global Bio-enzyme Journey: 27 Years, 30 Countries and Regions

 Risks and opportunities always coexist.
 The lesson we learned from the above case was that we needed to set the bar very high for the quality.
 During the subsequent 27 years, Deebio committed itself to rigorous quality standards and, as a result, had been able to steadily grow.

-Today, Deebio has both the qualifications and the capabilities to produce over 10 bio-enzyme APIs, of which, its kininogenase occupies a majority of the global free market while the market share of pancreatic , pepsin, chymotrypsin and other products has each reached 30% or more.
+Today, Deebio has both the qualifications and the capabilities to produce over 10 bio-enzyme APIs, of which, its kallidinogenase occupies a majority of the global free market while the market share of pancreatin, pepsin, chymotrypsin and other products has each reached 30% or more.
 Deebio is also the only Chinese supplier for elastase, clear solution pepsin and high lipase pancreatin APIs in the global market.

 Leading the industry on the back of a strong and constantly improved foundation